Château Troplong Mondot Saint-Emilion 2018 - 1er Grand Cru Classé B

 Nose

-Magnificent, imposing bouquet of plum, cherry, blueberry, gravelly earth, as well as floral and mineral notes.
+A magnificent, full-bodied bouquet of plum, cherry, blueberry, and gravelly earth, along with floral and mineral notes

-Accurate expression of the terroir with precision, restrained power/balance, complexity and aromatic diversity, freshness, chalky notes, and aromatic persistence.
+A faithful expression of the terroir, combining precision, restrained power and balance, complexity and aromatic diversity, freshness, chalky notes, and a lingering finish

 Serve